penn5/NoiceDualBootPatcher/README.md

 10. Navigate to /system/(a|b) (make the folder if it doesn't exist)
 11. Click the blue folder icon again and paste the files.
 This will take a while.
 12. Reboot System!
-N.B.
-I will make a wrapper for this soonish - Done - https://github.com/penn5/DualBootInstaller

 ## Getting Logs
 - If it is booting, get /dev/mounts - this is a tmpfs with all the logs in